RenderToolbox3/RenderToolboxDocker/README.md

 ### Linux Flavors
 The instructions here should work for Ubuntu.

-The instructions *almost* work on Amazon Linux, but we would have to figure out how to install `aufs` on Amazon Linux, to support large Docker containers.
-This is because the Matlab layer is very large, which is because Matlab is very large.
+The instructions *almost* work on Amazon Linux, but we would have to figure out how to install `aufs` on Amazon Linux.  `aufs` is needed for large Docker images like our Matlab layer.
+This layer is large because Matlab is large.

-S for now, if you're choosing a Linux instance type, choose Ubuntu.

 # Dependencies